sjaehn/BWidgets/BWidgets/Supports/README.md

 ## Enterable

 Support to enter a Widget.
-Provides an overridable `enter()` method.
-By default, it simulates a click into the middle of an `Enterable`, `Clickable` widget.
+The entered Widget is in a special focus (may be highlighted, takes over keyboard control, depending on the implmentation).
+Provides the overridable methods `enter()` and `leave()` method.

 ## Navigatable

 Support of navigation between Activatable child Widgets by an user interaction.
+May also call to enter an Enterable child widget.

 ## Valueable